mateus558/Image-Labeling-YOLO/README.md

 - The default Grounding DINO checkpoint downloads automatically to `~/.cache/groundingdino/`; override with `--checkpoint-path` if you maintain your own weights.
 - Re-run `json_to_yolo.py` whenever you tweak JSON thresholds; it overwrites labels and re-copies images when `--overwrite` is provided.
 - Visualizations under `outputs/viz` are great for batch QA or for sharing quick progress snapshots with stakeholders.

+## Adapting to your use case

+- Prompts: Change `--prompt` in `bootstrap_gdino.py` to match your objects (comma-separated list of synonyms helps).
+- Classes: Create `yolo_dataset/classes.txt` (one class per line) to control label names and `nc` in `data.yaml`.
+- Thresholds: Tweak confidence/IoU parameters in `json_to_yolo.py` to filter or merge detections for your data.

 ## Development